-Recommendation Recommendation Status Timing equivalents; including school fields permitted demand to 2031 to meet the City-wide targenew park construction, improvements at exist. provide up to 28 additional ball diamonds (unlited by the City) to satisfy growth requirements and at of 108 diamonds.
-These should be provided throughing parks, or agreements with other diamond providers is preferred and design should consider the needs of II-size lit diamonds.
+Recommendation Recommendation Status Timing equivalents; included demand to 2031 in new park construction (e.g., school board oring participation rates, provide up to 28 additional ball diamonds (unliteding school fields permitted by the City) to satisfy growth requirements and to meet the City-wide target of 108 diamonds.
+These should be provided through tion, improvements at existing parks, or agreements with other diamond providers ds).
+Multi-field development is preferred and design should consider the needs of the preference for full-size lit diamonds.
 2010 ILMP - updated 2019-2031